 SsangYong Tivoli SUV - MPG, running costs & CO2

-A seven-year warranty will provide peace of mind to SsangYong Tivoli buyers, but rival models will be cheaper to run
+A seven-year warranty will provide peace of mind to SsangYong Tivoli buyers, and low prices offset slightly higher running costs

 Despite modern engines, the SsangYong Tivoli is a little behind its rivals when it comes to running costs, although constant development should see the margin come down.
 At least the initial price is low, and servicing should be affordable.